-- Scheduled Release track (recommended)—Your users get new features at least 1 week after they’re released to the public.
-This gives you time to prepare users for changes.
+- Scheduled Release (default setting)—Your users get new features at least 1 week after they’re released to Rapid Release domains.
+This gives you more time to prepare your organization for changes.

-To ensure a smooth rollout, features are released at different paces depending on their nature and complexity.
-In the launch announcement for each feature on the G Suite Update blog, one of the following rollout paces is indicated:
+To ensure a smooth rollout, Google releases features at different paces depending on their nature and complexity.
+A feature’s launch announcement on the Google Workspace Updates blog includes the rollout date and pace for each release track.
+The rollout paces:

 - Full rollout (1–3 days for feature visibility)